Ashu-hub/All-About-Java/InterviewQuestionsJava-Main.md

 ```
 	For Primitive value, it is simple, a value that can't be shared, So By creating second instance variable, we are automatically creating an independent copy.

 **15	What is reflection in java?
-Have you ever used reflection directly or directly?**
+Have you ever used reflection directly or indirectly?**

 		Reflection is used to load java classes at runtime.
 		Frameworks like struts, spring and hibernate uses reflection for loading classes at runtime.